John-Otago/PhD-Plus/README.md

 Set your own deadline much earlier than the standard one.
 Strive to achieve it.
 If anything went wrong and you couldn't finish your PhD earlier, you can still finish it 'on time'.
 If you follow the standard timeline and something went wrong, you won’t get it on time.

-(b) If you want an academic job, and/or your PhD is in a field of purely intellectual knowledge without an applied industry to work in, you should utilise the maximum funded time of your PhD to build up your publication and network.
+(b) If you want an academic job, or your PhD is in a field of purely intellectual inquiry without an applied industry to work in, you should utilise the maximum funded time of your PhD to build up your publication and network.

 Still set your own deadline a bit earlier.
-If you can meet it, don't submit your PhD and give up on your funding earlier; use the 'extra time' to get more publications, then submit your PhD 'on time' when the funding ends.
-I learnt this the hard way by submitting my PhD earlier and giving up on one-year's funding, which turned out to be a strategic mistake.
+If you can finish your PhD earlier, don't submit your PhD and give up on your funding; use the 'extra time' to get more publications, then submit your PhD 'on time' when the funding ends.
+I learnt this the hard way.

 Again, if anything went wrong and you couldn't finish it earlier, you can still finish it 'on time'.
 Be strategic.

 #### This strategy serves a purpose.
-Think about the following two scenarios, and which one you’d like to end up in:
+Think about the following two scenarios, and which one you’d like to be in:

 - Always one step ahead (busy but relaxed)
 - Always one step behind (busy *and* stressed)